camunda/camunda-docs/docs/components/cloud-console/manage-organization/manage-users.md

 The following roles are additionally available, providing dedicated rights for specific elements in Camunda Cloud.

 - **Operations Engineer**: Full access to Console and Operate, except Cluster deletion privileges
+- **Analyst**: Full access to Optimize and read-only access to Clusters
 - **Task User**: Full access to Tasklist and read-only access to Clusters
 - **Developer**: Full access to Console, except deletion privileges.
 Full access to Operate, and Tasklist
 - **Visitor**: Read-only access

-- **Analyst**: Full access to Optimize and read-only access to Clusters
+Users can be assigned multiple roles.
+For example, a user can have the role of _Operations Engineer_ and _Task User_, which gives them access to the _Operate_ and _Tasklist_.

 Users are invited to a Camunda Cloud organization via their email address, which must be accepted by the user.
 As long as the invitation has not been accepted, the user remains in the `Pending` state.